opencog/opencog/opencog/eva/src/README.md

 * "Search for attention" is a state, need to record that in a state variable.
 Ditto for "Interact with people"

-  (DefinedPredicateNode "is interacting with someone?")
+  (DefinedPredicateNode "Is interacting with someone?")

+  Everythig emitted to ROS is a state.... look for teh behavior pubs.